hc2116/PhD_project/StepstoneProject/Implementations/Stepping stone detection methods - Summary.md

 - If the value changes, but is bounded by Gamma, this indicates a stepping stone
   - value modelled as random walk

-###### Detection of Interactive Stepping-Stones: Algorithms and Confidence Bounds

-Blum, 2004, Carnegie Mellon, 253

-- difference between send packets in two connecctions
-- difference is bounded iff the connections are relayed
-- needs large number of packets if small amount of chaff is present
-- mathematical paper

-###### Detecting encrypted stepping-stone connections

-T. He, L. Tong, 2007, Cornell, 93

-DBDC: detect-bounded-memory-chaff

-- chaff packet injection rate can be at least 1/(1+gamma*delta) of original traffic, gamma= parameter of Poisson distribution, delta is upper bound of packet delays
-- also "Detecting  encrypted  interactive  stepping-stone connections", 2006, 14 for bounded memory (very similar)

 ###### Detecting Stepping-Stone Intruders with Long Connection Chains

 W. Ding, M. Hausknecht, Stephen Huang, 2009, Houston, 12

 - Estimated round trip time in long connection chains
 - applied to keystroke sessions, Time Diff=RTT + user delay time

-###### Stepping-Stone Detection Via Request-Response Traffic Analysis

-Stephen Huang, J Yang, 2007, Houston, 10

-- analyze  correlations between the frequencies  of  the  cumulative  numbers  of  packets  sent  in  incoming  and outgoing   connections
-- supplementing of Blum et al.
-- paper incomplete as experiments did not yield all the required results